treeverse/lakeFS/docs/reference/cli.md

 {:.no_toc}

 ```
   -h, --help            help for diff
+      --prefix string   Show only changes in the given prefix.
       --two-way         Use two-way diff: show difference between the given refs, regardless of a common ancestor.
 ```